-- This is the most important feature that makes a financial instrument classified as non-marketable security.
+- It is the most important feature that makes a financial instrument.

 - The maturity period is not defined.
-However, as per the convention and GAAP rules, the duration is typically longer and can range from more three years to ten
+However, as per the convention and GAAPGAAPGenerally accepted accounting principles (GAAP) are the minimum standards and uniform guidelines for the accounting and reporting.
+These standards prohibit firms from engaging in unethical business activities and enable for a more accurate comparison of financial reports to investors. rules, the duration is typically longer and can range from more than three years to ten

 #2 – Transferable

-- Some of the non-marketable securities are not transferable and hence have to be kept till maturity.
-On the other hand, there are some securities which are transferable and also used as gifts.
+- Some of these securities are not transferable and hence have to be kept till maturity.
+On the other hand, there are some securities that are transferable and also used as gifts.

 - Illiquid and non-transferable are the characteristics which complement each other.